½ûÂþÌìÌÃ

 It is tradition to have strawberries and cream when watching tennis at Wimbledon.
 The tradition was adopted in 19th-century London when seasonal strawberries were a luxury, and eating them in public was a sign of prosperity.

-Other sports, such as boxing, golf, table tennis, badminton, squash, cycling, and swimming, are also widely popular in the UK.
-Martial arts have also gained popularity due to the UK's participation in events such as the Ultimate Fighter, MMA, and the Olympics.
+Martial arts have also gained popularity due to England's participation in events such as the Ultimate Fighter, MMA, and the Olympics.

-Professional cycling and track running are also becoming popular, earning the UK international acclaim in major championships.
+Professional cycling and track running are also becoming popular, earning England international acclaim in major championships.

 The Gold Cup, one of the key races at Royal Ascot, dates back to 1807, making it one of the oldest horse races in the world.